 Maintenance of An Activated Charcoal Water Filter

 The charcoal filters are very low maintenance filters and simple to use.
 During catastrophes, life comes to a standstill.
-Resources are so limited that you have to spend each single penny wisely.
+Resources are so limited that you have to spend every single penny wisely.
 This charcoal filter is worth all your money and doesn’t require much maintenance.
 So, it is fit for survival.
 The components used are not perishable and can be replaced when required.

 In other filters where chlorine tablets and bleach are used, they require changing the water every once in a while, and much more troubles.
 But for a charcoal filter, once you set the charcoal you may change it after 2 to 3 years.
-Also, if you keep it covered and free from dirt, the pebbles, gravels, rock and sand remain clean as well and do not require cleaning so frequently.
+Also, if you keep it covered and free from dirt, the pebbles, gravels, rock, and sand remain clean as well and do not require cleaning so frequently.

 Besides, changing the materials is no rocket science.
 You can easily collect all the materials again and replace them.
 Your filter becomes fit to use again!
 Replacing can be done once in 2 – 3 years.
 But it is wise to clean your filter once every 3 months.